vSphere HA uses admission control to ensure that sufficient resources are reserved for virtual machine recovery when a

 Regardless of the admission control option chosen, a VM resource reduction threshold also exists.
-You use this setting to specify the percentage of resource degradation to tolerate, but it is not available unless vSphere DRS is enabled.
+You use this setting to specify the percentage of resource degradation to tolerate, but it is not available unless vSphere DRS is activated.

 The resource reduction calculation is checked for both CPU and memory.
 It considers a virtual machine's reserved memory and memory overload to decide whether to permit it to power on, migrate, or have reservation changes.
 The actual memory consumed by the virtual machine is not considered in the calculation because the memory reservation does not always correlate with the actual memory usage of the virtual machine.
 If the actual usage is more than reserved memory, insufficient failover capacity is available, resulting in performance degradation on failover.

-Setting a performance reduction threshold enables you to specify the occurrence of a configuration issue.
+Setting a performance reduction threshold allows you to specify the occurrence of a configuration issue.
 For example: